James Phillips Webber

 At right: the magnificent stone barn built by James Webber and his convicts in 1830, still standing at Tocal.

-Webber initially named his land 'Markham' and later reverted to using its Aboriginal name, 'Tocal', which means 'plenty' or 'bountiful'.
-In 1825 he purchased adjoining land to the west, bringing his Tocal estate to 3,300 acres.
+Webber initially named his land 'Marford' ('Markham' in some records) and later reverted to using its Aboriginal name, 'Tocal', which means 'plenty' or 'bountiful'.
+In 1825 he purchased adjoining land to the west, bringing Tocal to 3,300 acres.
 In 1830 with support from his first cousin Lord Strangford who was a high-ranking British diplomat, Webber was granted a further 2,560 acres of land on the upper Paterson River, which he named 'Emral'.

 In July 1822 James Webber and William Dun became foundation members of the Agricultural Society of New South Wales, their names appearing on the first membership role alongside high-profile colonials such as Piper, Wollstonecraft, Blaxland and Oxley.